 If you have a criminal record, wouldn't you want it to go away?
 Wouldn't you want to erase documentation of your past mistakes?

 Many people wish they didn't have a record, but they don't do anything to get the record expunged.
-Most people who do not petition for expungement fail to do so for the following reasons:
+Why?

 - They don't think they qualify.